batcholi/XenonCode/README.md

 ## Editor
 It is encouraged that the code editor runs the following parse on the current line on each keystroke:
 - Replace leading sequences of 2-5 spaces to one tab
-- Add a space before and after a non-leading `;` or `//` that were not already within comments or within literal strings
+- Add a space before and after a non-leading `;` or `//` that were not already within comments or within string literals
-- Add a space before and after operators that are not within comments or literal strings
+- Add a space before and after operators that are not within comments or string literals
 - Add a space before the starting quote and after the ending quote of a literal string expression ` "..." `
-- Add a space before and after the enclosed expression parenthesis `(` `)`
-- Remove spaces before and after a `:` character that is not within comments or within literal strings
+- Remove spaces before and after `:` and `.` characters that are not within comments or within string literals
 - Trim trailing white spaces
 - Trim all duplicate spaces that are not within comments or string literals
 - Autocomplete words upon pressing the space bar if that word is not an existing symbol